Do all the following criteria apply to you?

-The Admissions team at King’s or another institution may ask that you provide a letter confirming you are “highly likely to succeed” on your current course of study, to support your application for your next course.
+The admissions team at King’s or another institution may ask that you provide a letter confirming you're 'highly likely to succeed' on your current course of study, to support your application for your next course.

 Student Services can provide this letter for you.
-To request this please submit a document request form.
+First, they'll check if you're eligible for the letter.
+If you are, they'll seek confirmation from your department directly to confirm you're 'likely to succeed' and pass your course.
+To request this, please submit a document request form.

 Important to know:

-- This letter is not the same as predicted grades – which King’s is not able to provide.
+- This letter is not the same as predicted grades (which the university isn’t able to provide).

-What if I am not studying on a visa but still applying for a new course?
+What if I'm not studying on a visa but still applying for a new course?

 If your next course is due to start immediately after the end of your current course, and you need to show evidence of your results so far and that you are due to graduate, please see our article I need to prove I’ve finished my course and am awaiting results.